 Where you have been fined in the Magistrates’ Court under the Sentencing Act, you have the following options for dealing with these fines.
 You should seek legal advice about these options before applying.

-1 Apply to Fines Victoria for an extension of time, or for an instalment plan, or for a variation of the instalment order
+1 Apply to Fines Victoria for an extension of time or for a payment arrangement

 Since the FR Act commenced, Fines Victoria has been responsible for collecting and managing court fines.
 If your matter is heard in the Magistrates’ Court and you are fined, you may be able to apply to Fines Victoria for an order allowing you to pay the fine in instalments or to have extra time to pay the fine.
 Note that if the Magistrates’ Court specifies an instalment order or a time to pay order, Fines Victoria must collect and manage the fine in accordance with any terms specified by the court.

 Note that if you were sentenced to your court fine before 31 December 2017, you defaulted on paying the court fine and action has been taken in relation to the default (e.g. an arrest warrant has been issued by the Magistrates’ Court), you cannot apply for Fines Victoria to deal with your fine.
 You need to apply to the court directly for one of the options listed below.

 2 Apply for a conversion of a fine to an unpaid community work order